-Of course, when it comes to a terminal illness, it’s easy to see why people might feel angry and that’s expected of course, but perhaps their anger isn’t just about their terminal illness.
-Perhaps anger is the underlying trait that makes up who they are.
+It’s easy to become angry around negative experiences, but it’s important we deal with those experiences so that the anger doesn’t control us.
+When it comes to a terminal illness, it’s easy to see why people might feel angry; but perhaps their anger isn’t just about their terminal illness.
+Perhaps anger is an underlying trait that makes up who they are.